 You can identify Twitter, Twitter Inc. 1355 Market Street, Suite 900, San Francisco, CA 94103, USA, by the Twitter logo (a white “t” on a blue background or a small white “bird”, both of which may possibly be linked to the additional word “tweet”).
 If you enable the Twitter button within the framework of the 2-click solution, a connection is established to www.twitter.com and the Twitter plugin is thereby downloaded by means of a notification to your browser on the respective webpage.
 If you are simultaneously logged in to Twitter, a reference will be made to our website in your Twitter account in the form of a so-called tweet.
 In this case as well, the relevant information is transmitted directly from the plugin to Twitter in the USA and is made visible to all of the third parties who can read your Tweets.
 Twitter is certified under the privacy shield agreement and, as a result, guarantees that it will comply with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000TORzAAO&status=Active). ).
 If you would like to learn more about the purpose and use of your data and the further use thereof by Twitter, please visit http://twitter.com/de/privacy.
 You can find out more details about the tweet button at https://dev.twitter.com/web/tweet-button.
 You can object to processing by Twitter Inc. and set an opt-out cookie at https://twitter.com/personalization.

-From time to time you will have the opportunity to take part in contests at trade fairs, our website, or other events.
-In the course of this, personal data such as your first name and surname, your email address and your address may be collected and stored for the purposes of conducting the competition in accordance with our conditions of participation.
-The personal data collected will be exclusively processed for the purposes of conducting the competition.
-The legal basis is Article 6 (1) (b) GDPR.
-The name or address of the winner will not be published.
-Your data will be deleted following the end of the competition.
+From time to time, you have the opportunity to take part in contestst at trade fairs, on our website or on other occasions.
+In the course of this, personal data such as your first and last name, your e-mail address and your address may be collected and stored for the purpose of processing the competition in accordance with the respective conditions of participation The personal data collected will be processed exclusively on the basis for the purpose of handling the sweepstakes; the legal basis is Article 6 (1) lit. b DS-GVO; unless you have expressly consented to processing for other purposes.

 VI.
 Communication Channels